Scouting turkeys with trail cameras can make turkey hunting more efficient.

 Every turkey hunter knows that one of the most important parts of turkey hunting is scouting.
 Many would argue that it’s imperative to success.
 Traditional scouting shows a hunter many things.
 Ground scrapes on the freshly thawed forest floor indicate areas where birds are pecking on new-growth greens otherwise hidden by leaves.
 Tracks reveal regular travel routes.
 Scat shows a hunter where birds are roosting.
 And of course there’s the line in the sand … that telltale wing drag mark which gives away a gobbler’s strutting zone.

 While traditional scouting is fun, exciting and informative, it provides no realistic view of how the birds are acting while inhabiting these areas.
 Are they in that field often?
 What time of day?
 Is the wing drag mark from a large tom?
+While most people think deer in this conversation, people even use trail cameras to scout upland birds.
 Trail cameras answer these nagging questions that keep die-hard turkey hunters awake at night.

 You’d be hard-pressed to find a turkey addict who doesn’t find the first few trips to turkey country exhilarating.
 There’s something about reconnecting with the smells of the forest, enjoying the sounds, the sights and the fresh air.
 Scouting can be a year-round event, but the most effective time to figure out your spring hunting trips is by scouting when the birds are moving from their wintering areas and beginning to scatter.
 For a hunter like me, in the Upper Midwest, that happens when the first hard thaw happens.
 When the snow melts and the grass exposes itself, this is when birds start to show up on the farms we hunt and the leases we have, and they start to inhabit the old roosting trees they haven’t used in months.